technotring/blocklook/README.md

 ---
 BlockLook data app enables users to look at swaps, volumes and liquidity on DEX's over a custom date range.

-First, we built API's to get DEX data from Covalent unified APIs (XY=K endpoints).
+First, we built APIs to get DEX data from Covalent using their unified APIs (XY=K endpoints).
 Second, we transformed the data into widgets to see swaps made by supported DEX's on multiple blockchains, their liquidity pool and volume.

 This data app prototype demonstrates how quick and easy it is to look at blockchain and DEX activity in a clean user-friendly way.
 This can be built further by introducing more on-chain and relevant off-chain market data, such as ranking and popularity.